nvonturk/kip_ventory/API.md

   * DELETE: delete a tag with name tag_name

 #### Transactions
+* Note: this is named poorly because of a miscommunication in a previous evolution about what a transaction was.
+This endpoint retrieves any registered Acquisitions or Losses of items.
+This may be renamed in a future release.
 * `/transactions/`
   * GET: get all transactions in the database
   * POST: create a transaction